 According to the company, the applications have reached the "end of their life cycle".

 The "end of life" decision means that users of older versions of Internet Explorer (except IE 11) will no longer receive updates security.
-They can continue to use the softwares as there is no switch on-off, but not recommended.
+They can continue to use the softwares as there is no on-off switch, but it is not recommended.

-Microsoft urges users to upgrade to Internet Explorer 11, but also to Edge, the newest and most promising program tourof the company.
+Microsoft urges users to upgrade to Internet Explorer 11, but also to Edge, the company's newest and most promising browser.

 However, Edge does not yet support third-party extensions, a feature that requires too many.